gravityml/haystack-human-tool/README.md

+# Deprecated Notice

+This package is now deprecated and has not been updated for a while.
+Please refer to the original Haystack repo for more up to date implementations of the same at [haystack](https://github.com/deepset-ai/haystack).

 # Haystack Human In Loop Tool

 Human in Loop tool for [haystack](https://github.com/deepset-ai/haystack) Agents.
 Uses human guidance to refine queries and improve performance.